2022 CEO Workforce Sustainability: How to improve remote hires, mental health, retention, trust and value

 - Design Approaches for Workforce Happiness

 - Create a Work-Life Engagement Model for Better Mental Health

 Reimage and Lead the Hybrid Experience

-CEOs and leadership must lead by example which requires a comprehensive hybrid/remote workforce experience.
+CEOs and leaders must lead by example, requiring a comprehensive hybrid/remote workforce experience.
 C-Suite spent too much energy on overhyped newer facilities and excessive operational efficiency.
 For instance, its focus has been on consolidated locations, redesigning offices, real estate footprint, shop floors, and others.
 There is a huge missed opportunity for the actual remote knowledge workforce needs!
 SME leaders must have a deeper insight into the overall remote talent workforce health and its support mechanisms.
 In fact, it has considerable paybacks to minimize costs and talent turnover.
 Overall, the enterprise will have higher productivity, leveraged team resources, and accelerated advanced market services to succeed in today’s marketplace.

 “It’s (work) no longer a place, but an activity.” – Tom Bell, Rolls-Royce;

 First, CEOs must reimage, adopt, and trust a thoughtful remote knowledge work lifecycle playbook.
 It includes integration and onsite locations for appropriate facetime teams, collaboration, and support for remote workers.
 SME leaders must find the right remote work battle rhythm for work teams.
 Likewise, remote teams should connect cost-effectively to work face-to-face and be engaged, innovative, and supported.
 Otherwise, remote knowledge workers will walk off the job!